 The costs of vacation and sick leave benefits (accrued compensated absences) are expended when payments are made to employees.
-The liability for all accrued and vested vacation and sick pay benefits, and vested sick leave benefits is recorded as a long-term liability.
+The liability for all accrued and vested vacation and sick pay benefits is recorded on the balance sheet.

 FPP.1.2 Revenue Policies